cetz-package/cetz/src/util.typ

 /// Multiplies vectors by a transformation matrix.
 If multiple vectors are given they are returned as an array, if only one vector is given only one will be returned, if a dictionary is given they will be returned in the dictionary with the same keys.
 ///
-/// - transform (matrix,function): The $4 \times 4$ transformation matrix or a function that accepts and returns a vector.
+/// - transform (matrix,function): The $4 times 4$ transformation matrix or a function that accepts and returns a vector.
 /// - ..vecs (vector): Vectors to get transformed.
 Only the positional part of the sink is used.
 A dictionary of vectors can also be passed and all will be transformed.
+/// -> vector
+/// -> array
-/// -> vector,array,dictionary
+/// -> dictionary
 #let apply-transform(transform, ..vecs) = {
   let t = if type(transform) != function {
     matrix.mul4x4-vec3.with(transform)